-Several USDA mortgage programs are available to help low-income households get funding to buy a home, refinance an existing loan or make repairs.
+There are several USDA mortgage programs available to help low-income households get funding to buy a home, refinance an existing loan or make repairs.

 - Section 502 Direct Loan program.
-Also known as single-family direct home loans, offers mortgages directly from the USDA.
+Also called single-family direct home loans, it offers mortgages directly from the USDA.
 It can offer interest rates as low as 1%, with locked-in rates at the time of approval or closing.

 - Section 504 Home Repair program.
-You’ll also find these called single-family housing repair loans and grants.
+Also called single-family housing repair loans and grants.
 Provided directly by the USDA, you can borrow up to $20,000 and apply for grants of up to $7,500 to repair your home.